List of people associated with the University of London

 The following people spent time at the University of London as either teaching staff or students.
 In 2015 there were a total of around 2 million University of London alumni across the world.

-Until year 2008, all colleges within the federal collegiate system, solely awarded University of London degree.
+Until year 2008, all colleges within the federal collegiate system, solely awarded a University of London degree.
 From 2003 onwards some colleges received their own degree-awarding powers.
 However, these were held in abeyance until 2008, when a number of colleges began to award their own degrees.

-Nobel Laureates
+Nobel laureates

-There are a total of 84 Nobel Laureates who were either students or staff members at the University of London.
-Their respective college or colleges is shown in the parenthesis.
-The following table shows the number of Nobel Laureates from each college:
+There are a total of 84 Nobel laureates who were either students or staff members at the University of London.
+Their respective college or colleges is shown in parenthesis.
+The following table shows the number of Nobel laureates from each college: